Lucia

 You can validate requests by checking locals.user.
 The field user.username is available since we defined the getUserAttributes() option.
 You can protect pages, such as /, by redirecting unauthenticated users to the login page.

-const user = Astro.locals.user;
+const user = context.locals.user;

 if (!user) {

-return Astro.redirect("/login");
+return context.redirect("/login");

 }